 I also would like to mention the following people as they provided me not only with source material but also with their enthusiasm for the subject: Peter Hofschröer, Ab Küchler, Jean-Jacques Pattyn, Mike Robinson and Geert van Uythoven.
 It is here that I would like to express my gratitude for their most helpful cooperation to make this study possible.

-At the same time, I would like to express my thanks to Serge Delloye, Anne Findlay, Ian Fletcher, lieutenant colonel J.F.Hibbert, John Hussey, Alan Lagden, Tanya Loman, Edwin Petterson, Francis Pousseur, Camille Pousseur, Schellenbergsche Verlagsbuchhandlung, William Schmidt and Michael-Andreas Tänzer for their cordial assistance.
+At the same time, I would like to express my thanks to Stephen Beckett, Michael Crumplin, Paul Dawson, André Dellevoet Serge Delloye, Anne Findlay, Francois Gianadda, Gareth Glover, Richard Goldsbrough, Ian Fletcher, lieutenant colonel J.F.Hibbert, Claude van Hoorebeeck, John Hussey, Alan Lagden, Tanya Loman, Frédéric Lourtie, Edwin Petterson, Robert Pocock, Francis Pousseur, Camille Pousseur, Schellenbergsche Verlagsbuchhandlung, William Schmidt, Michael-Andreas Tänzer and Gilles Viala for their cordial assistance.